jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 ## 4 - Using JQ to filter and parse the JSON response

 Okay...so now it's easier to look at.
-Let use jq to filter out the token which is what we'll need for our next api call.
+Let's use jq to filter out the token which is what we'll need for our next api call.
 To do that, we will first need to break down what we want.
 Ideally, we want the `"value"` of the `"token"` key.
 To isolate the `"value (or <SUPER_LONG_STRING>)"` of the token key we'll modify our command to:

 ```bash
 bash prisma_api_test.sh | jq -r '.token'